AoWangPhilly/BetterCourseQuery/README.md

-# course-scheduler
+# BetterClassQuery
-An application that aids you finding your perfect course schedule: from finding that 1 credit class to reach you perfect 20 credit maximum or 3 credit class with no prereqs
+An application that helps you find the courses you're looking for!
+Need a 1-credit class to add up to that perfect 20-credit max?
+Or need that easy no-prereq class to fill up your gened's.
+No worries, the BetterClassQuery is there to help!

 Goals:
 1. Get all courses from specific quarter